oliviawestmacottssw/SSW.Rules.Content/categories/management/rules-to-better-daily-office-operations.md

 - do-you-purchase-online-as-your-1st-option-think-of-your-experience-and-have-a-voice

 ---
+​

-DevOps is about keeping software healthy by releasing often and inspecting stats each day from the live system.
+​DevOps is about keeping software healthy by releasing often and inspecting stats each day from the live system.
 DailyOps or ConsultingOps is about managers keeping a consulting company of engineers working well every day.